onepanelio/core-docs/docs/deployment/public/eks.md

 ```

 :::note
 If the command completes but it indicates that your cluster is not ready, you can check status again by running `opctl app status`.
-If you're still seeing issues, visit our [Troubleshooting](/docs/deployment/troubleshooting/overview).
+If you're still seeing issues, visit our [Troubleshooting](/docs/deployment/troubleshooting/overview) page.
 :::

 5. Once the deployment completes, the CLI will display the IP and wildcard domain you need to use to setup your DNS.
 You can also get this information again by running: